GIS Gives Second Chance to Two Applicants After Dumsor Disrupts Online Aptitude Test

 Read also

-Police, immigration recruitment: Applicant questions fairness of processes, “why undergo multiple screenings?”
+Police, immigration recruitment: Applicant questions fairness of processes, “Why undergo multiple screenings?”

 They explained that by the time electricity was restored and they reconnected, the system had automatically submitted their incomplete responses and logged them out.

-They have since rewritten and successfully submitted the examination.
-Expressing heartfelt gratitude to supporters, one of them said:
+Expressing heartfelt gratitude to supporters, one of the siblings said:

 “Thank you for supporting us in various ways.
 We received a message this morning asking us to go and rewrite the test.
 My brother Elvis has been able to rewrite the exams, and it went very well.
 We were even able to finish ahead of time.
-We are thanking each and everyone who supported and assisted us in various ways.”
+We thank each and everyone who supported and assisted us in various ways.”

 Read also